kittysssss/KittyCrypt/README.md

-# KittyCrypt
-a lightweight, compact, and not secure implementation of custom encryption (asymmetric)
+A (VERY) simple and bare-bones implementation of the Vigenère cipher that I needed for a module.